SEE202 - Digital Electronics

 |Previously coded as:||SEE302|

-1 x 1 hour class per week, 1 x 1 hour seminar per week, 2 hours laboratory and project work per week.
-Compulsory campus attendance requirement for all students either at scheduled sessions on multiple days during the trimester intensive week.
-Typically Waurn Ponds (Geelong) enrolled students will attend the compulsory activities for this unit at scheduled sessions on multiple days during the trimester and Cloud (online) enrolled students will attend the compulsory activities for this unit on a single scheduled day during the trimester intensive week.
+Campus: 1 x 1 hour class per week, 1 x 1 hour seminar per week, 2 hours practical and project work per week.
+Students must attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.

 This unit introduces topics in the theory and applications of combinatorial and sequential logic circuits and systems.
 These will include standard SSI and MSI devices from flip-flops, counters and registers to memory devices.
 Electronic systems that can be built from these components such as state machines and arithmetic units will also be covered.
 The unit studies how all these digital devices can be described in a HDL so that digital circuits can be devised and simulated in the computer and then placed into a single, reprogrammable device.

-Assignment work 40%, examination 60%.
-To be eligible to obtain a pass in this unit, students must achieve an overall mark of at least 40% in the examination and compulsory attendance is required by all students to unit-specific activities at Waurn Ponds (Geelong).
-These unit-specific activities may be undertaken either at scheduled sessions on multiple days during the trimester or during a single day of unit-specific activities scheduled during the trimester intensive week.
+Assignment work 20%, practical reports 20%, examination 60%.
+To be eligible to obtain a pass in this unit, students must achieve an overall mark of at least 40% in the examination and a mark of at least 50% in the practical reports.

 Unit Fee Information